norlab-ulaval/template-norlab-project/.junie/active_plans/TNP-78_a2g_repository_structure_refactoring.md

 5. List files that are ai ignore but should be updated in summary

 ### Refactoring Strategy

-Definition: **Expected Outcome** as stated at the end of `.junie/active_plans/task2_a2g_improvement_plan.md` plan:  "A2G framework ready for optimal AI agent deployment with 95%+ efficiency rating".
+Definition: **expected outcome** -> "A2G framework ready for optimal AI agent deployment with 95%+ efficiency rating."

 Establish feedback loop for measuring AI agent guideline efficiency improvement:

 1. execute refactoring phase;
 2. read files and measure efficiency;
 3. repeat step 1 until **expected outcome** reached (as stated above).